It might sound too good to be true, but this is real.

 On any flight that touches U.S. soil – no matter the airline, where you’re coming from, or heading to – you can cancel your flight for free within 24 hours.
 The U.S. Department of Transportation established this federal rule way back in 2011.

-It comes with some caveats, and we’ll get into those later.
+This little-known rule comes with some caveats, and we’ll get into those later.
 But consider this your “book first, ask questions later” policy.
 For those times you see a great flight deal or an insane mistake fare but aren’t sure whether it will work – or just blank on a previous commitment for a flight you just booked – this can be a real lifesaver.

 24-Hour Booking Cancellation, or a Hold?